atlasbot/docs/docs/Variables/Mention/mention.channel.md

 Mentions a channel.
 Uses fuzzy matching to find it based on what you input.

-!!! note
-    Atlas will try and pick up regular user, channel and role mentions, so you shouldn't ever have to use this variable.
+ℹ️ Note: Atlas will try and pick up regular user, channel and role mentions, so you shouldn't ever have to use this variable.
 Just tag whatever you're after regularly, for example `#channelname` and Atlas will convert it to a channel mention.

 ## Example